Overview

 Industry

-Between 2000 and 2021, the structure, activity levels and energy efficiency of industry have evolved, with the steel industry remaining at a constant level, while all other branches have declined over the years.
-The result is a 17% reduction in energy consumption for the industrial sector.
+Between 2000 and 2022, the energy consumption of the industrial sector has decreased by 17%.
+The consumption of the steel industry remained however at a constant level, while all other branches have declined over the years.

 Source: ODYSSEE